vimhack/dotfiles/README.md

 * papercolor
 * ayu
 * ayu_mirage
+* onehalfdark
 * gruvbox_light
 * one_light
 * iceberg_light
 * papercolor_light
 * ayu_light
+* onehalflight

-For example, change theme to 'ayu_light':
+For example, change theme to 'onehalflight':

-$ theme ayu_light
+$ theme onehalflight
 ```

 💡 Light colorschemes are good in the morning or at a place with natural light.